Go Back

 • Add the egg and mix until combined.
 Add the treacle and mix through.

 • Sift in the flour and add the sultanas.
-Mix until you have a soft sticky dough.
+Mix until you have a soft, sticky dough.

 • Gently flatten each bun a little before baking in your preheated oven for 15-20 minutes, until they are golden and look dry on top.

-• Allow to cool on the baking sheets a little before transferring to a wire rack to cool completely.
+• Allow to cool on the baking sheets a little before transferring to a wire cooling rack to cool completely.

 IMPORTANT NOTE: